 When the Lap Band is ineffective or causes nausea or improper digestion, treating the matter can be as simple as adjusting the lap band, which can be accomplished with relative ease.
 If Lap Band erosion is the culprit, however, the doctor will probably need to remove the band.
 Reflux and indigestion are signs that lap band erosion is occurring.
 The inability to eat anything can be a symptom.
 Generally this comes with some nausea.
 Conversely, being able to eat more and more, and in most cases gain more weight, are also symptoms of Lap Band erosion in some cases, depending on what sort of erosion it is.
 Erosion can be very painful, and requires some kind of intervention.

 In the event that removal is necessary, many of Dr. Feiz’s patients choose the Gastric Sleeve as a way of furthering their weight loss progress.
+While the Lap Band procedure was extremely popular for patients electing weight loss surgery in the early 2000s, recently, the gastric sleeve has become the most sought after procedure because it is both proven to help patients lose weight more quickly than the lap band, while at the same time not needing regular adjustments.
+While it is not reversible like the Lap Band is, it can be a great solution for certain patients who do not want to have deal with some of the downsides of having the band, but still need to lose a significant amount of excess weight in order to improve their health.
 Dr. Feiz & Associates perform a wide range of weight loss procedures, and Gastric Sleeve conversion from Lap Band is an option Dr. Feiz’s team of surgeons would consider as on option.